redmond2742/GTSS-Signal-Builder/replit.md

 ## System Architecture

-The application follows a full-stack architecture with a clear separation between frontend and backend concerns:
+The application follows a client-side architecture optimized for browser-based operation:

 - **Frontend**: React-based single-page application built with Vite
-- **Backend**: Express.js REST API server
+- **Storage**: Browser localStorage with custom service layer and React hooks
-- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
+- **Data Persistence**: Client-side JSON serialization with automatic type conversion
-- **Storage**: In-memory storage for development (with database schema ready for production)
+- **Build System**: Vite for frontend bundling, esbuild for backend compilation (development only)
-- **Build System**: Vite for frontend bundling, esbuild for backend compilation
+- **Server**: Express.js server used only for development hosting (not required for production)

 ## Key Components